anoma/anoma/README.md

    - This is good for viewing new issues and work coming in, but the other views are typically a better way to view this

+## Running pre-built binaries
+### Release Dependencies
+To run a working Anoma Node the following dependencies are required:

+1. Mac OS X Development Environment:
+    * Install Apple Command Line Developer Tools: `xcode-select --install`
+    * Install [MacPorts](https://www.macports.org/install.php) (or equivalent package manager)
+2. Install [ncurses](https://ports.macports.org/port/ncurses/) (Mac OS X only)
+3. Install OpenSSL:
+    * Mac OS X and Linux: use package manager
+    * Windows: not required
+### Running
+Download the [Anoma release](https://github.com/anoma/anoma/releases) for your platform, extract it, and run `bin/anoma`.
 ## Compilation from sources
 ### Build Dependencies

-To have a working Anoma Node the following dependencies are required:
+To compile a working Anoma Node the following dependencies are required:

 1. Mac OS X Development Environment:
     * Install Apple Command Line Developer Tools: `xcode-select --install`